bcgov/nr-objectstore-rotate/README.md

 The environment variable `CRON_JANITOR` is used to schedule the janitor which removes files after they have been backed up.
 The number of log files to retain can be configured by setting `JANITOR_COPIES`.

+## Rotation Setups

+The default rotates files once every day.
+If you change the cron to run hourly, then it will rotate hourly.
+The minimum file size environment variable can be set to skip rotating files until they grow larger enough.
+The age maximum can ensure files don't remain on the server indefinitely.

+#### LOGROTATE_FILESIZE_MIN

+The minimum file size (in bytes) before the file is rotated.
+Empty files are always skipped.
+If you set the minimum and run cron frequently, you will prevent files from growing much larger than this size.
+Default: 0

+#### LOGROTATE_AGE_MAX

+The maximum age (in milliseconds) of a file before it is rotated (even if the minimum file size is not met).
+Values less than 1 are ignored.
+Default: 0

 ## Local Testing

 1. Copy `setenv-tmpl.sh` to `setenv-local.sh`.